Shopify SEO

 Shopify store audits

-We review technical blockers, collection architecture, metadata quality, schema, and indexation priorities.
+We review technical blockers, collection architecture, tag URL proliferation, metadata quality, schema, and indexation priorities — then produce a prioritized action list, not a 90-page PDF you will never read.

 Content gap prioritization

-We identify where your store needs stronger collection copy, buying guides, FAQs, comparison pages, and internal links.
+We identify where your store needs stronger collection copy, buying guides, FAQs, comparison pages, and internal links — mapped to actual search demand, not guesswork.

 GEO visibility monitoring

-See how AI engines describe your brand, which competitors get cited, and where your store needs stronger authority signals.
+See how AI engines describe your brand and products, which competitors get cited instead of you, and where your store needs stronger entity signals or content to close the gap.

 Managed implementation

-If you want execution, not just diagnostics, our team can support technical SEO, content, backlinks, and ongoing optimization.
+If you want execution, not just diagnostics, our team can support technical SEO fixes, content production, backlink strategy, schema implementation, and ongoing optimization.

 Explore Managed SEO & GEO Services